Northstar engine series: Northstar series

 A 2000–2003 Northstar engine from a Cadillac Seville.

 The engine was introduced in mid-1992 in the 1993 Cadillac Allanté; in 1996 the Northstar became the standard engine on all Cadillacs except the Fleetwood, but was phased out of all Cadillac models by 2011.
 The 275 hp Northstar engine was used on all Northstar equipped Cadillacs while the Deville Concours, Eldorado ETC, Seville STS, and in 2000 the Deville DTS, were fitted with the 300 hp version.
-The original Northstar Allanté also introduced the Northstar System which included traction control, adaptive suspension, and antilock brakes.
+The original Northstar Allanté also introduced the Northstar System which included traction control, adaptive suspension, and anti-lock brakes.
 Early Northstars required premium grade gasoline to maximize performance.

 The Northstar was sold exclusively by that name by Cadillac for over a decade before being introduced in the 2004–2005 Pontiac Bonneville and 2006 Buick Lucerne.
 However, the 3995 cc L47 V8 Northstar variant was used in the Oldsmobile Aurora the 3.5L LX5 V6 in the Oldsmobile Intrigue and Oldsmobile Shelby Series 1.
 The LH2 engine variant received a forged steel crankshaft in October 2003.
 The LD8 and L37 variants received a forged crankshaft for the 2006 model year.
 Cadillac had planned to introduce a V12 Northstar this decade, likely for use in the Escalade, but economics and new CAFE standards killed the idea.

 Most Northstar engines produce 275 to 300 hp, with power reaching as high as 469 hp in the supercharged LC3.
-The engines were revised for 2000 with coil-on-plug ignition and roller follower valvegear for improved fuel economy and reduced emissions.
+The engines were revised for model year 2000 with coil-on-plug ignition and roller follower valvegear for improved fuel economy and reduced emissions.
 Though power output did not change, this update made premium fuel merely recommended, rather than required.

 All but the supercharged Northstars displaced 4565 cc with a 93x84 mm bore and stroke.
-For better head gasket sealing between cylinders, the supercharged version is de-bored to 91 mm for a total displacement of 4371 cc.
+To allow for better head gasket sealing between cylinders, the supercharged version was de-bored to 91 mm for a total displacement of 4371 cc.
 The block is believed to be capable of expansion up to 5.4 L, though no such engine has been produced.

 The Northstar was on the Ward's 10 Best Engines list for 1995, 1996, and 1997.

-The 4.6L V8 engine found in models from 1995–2005 were notorious for failure due to a design flaw involving the use of torque-to-yield bolts in the head gasket.
+The 4.6-liter V8 engine found in models from 1995–2005 were notorious for failure due to a design flaw involving the use of torque-to-yield bolts in the head gasket.
 Essentially, these types of bolts are stretched beyond their elasticity upon installation, ultimately increasing wear and fatigue on the bolt and decreasing its service life.
 The high load of the engine would eventually cause these bolts to weaken and loosen in their threads, rupturing the seal and in turn blowing the head gasket.